SasanTazayoni/Appointment-scheduling-system-CI-PP3/README.md

 The project primarily uses a spreadsheet-based data model.
 The appointment scheduling system manages and stores appointment data in a Google Sheets spreadsheet.
 Each cell in the spreadsheet represents a time slot for a specific date, and the data in the cells determine whether a slot is open, booked, or blocked.
 The data model includes the following key components:

-1. Google Sheets Spreadsheet: The spreadsheet serves as the central data repository, where each worksheet (e.g., "week1," "week2") represents a specific week's schedule.
+1. Google Sheets Spreadsheet: The spreadsheet serves as the central data repository, where each worksheet (e.g. "week1," "week2") represents a specific week's schedule.
 Columns represent days of the week, and rows represent time slots within those days.

 2. Cells: Individual cells within the spreadsheet represent specific time slots.
 The data in these cells are used to determine the availability status (open, booked, or blocked) for each time slot.